MII-IS/SE25/src/ros2_control/README.md

 # 6-DOF Robot Arm Simulation with ROS 2 Jazzy

-This setup runs a 6-joint robotic arm using the official ROS 2 Control demos.
+This workspace contains the **extended version** of the 6-DOF robotic arm based on the official ROS 2 Control Demos (Example 7).
-The robot is visualized in RViz 2, and each joint can be moved individually.
+The robot is visualized in RViz 2, and its joints can be moved individually through the Joint State Publisher GUI.
+In this enhanced model, the **robot base can also be translated along the X-axis** using an additional slider.

-Everything works on Ubuntu 24.04 LTS (also inside WSL 2 on Windows).
+Everything works on Ubuntu 24.04 LTS (including WSL 2).

 ---

 ## Source

-The example comes from the official ROS 2 Control Demos repository on GitHub:

-- **ros-controls/ros2_control_demos**: This repository provides examples to illustrate `ros2_control` and `ros2_controllers`.
+The robot implementation is based on:

+- **ros-controls/ros2_control_demos** – Official demos for `ros2_control`
-- **Example 7** is used here, which contains a simple 6-DOF robot model with position control.
+- **Example 7** – Simple 6-DOF robot model with position control

+This workspace extends the original model by introducing a prismatic base joint.

 ---